-Autotrader called vehicles on its lists “the perfect compromise” between an expensive new car and the worries that come with purchasing a car once owned by someone else.
+Autotrader called the CPO (certified pre-owned) vehicles on its lists affordable options between an expensive new car and the worries that come with a car once owned by someone else.

-CPO vehicles accounted for just under one-quarter of all franchise dealership used car sales last year – a total of about 2.6 million – according to an auto industry source.
+CPO vehicles accounted for just about one-quarter of all franchise dealership used car sales last year – a total of about 2.7 million – according to an auto industry source.

 Following are mainstream and luxury vehicles picked by Autotrader: